strongloop/strongloop.com2/_posts/2019-11-20-cascon-evoke.md

 ### Day 3: IBM Developer Booth

 Throughout the conference, the IBM Developer booth was showcasing different developer-focused technologies, such as Appsody and LoopBack.
 We were delighted to be there on Day 3 to reach out more existing and potential users!

+Some attendees had asked about cloud deployment story for LoopBack.
+We have been focusing on a vendor agnostic approach.
+For instance, we recently completed a PoC and added a [tutorial](https://github.com/strongloop/loopback4-example-shopping/tree/master/kubernetes) on how to deploy a LoopBack application as microservices using Kubernetes.
+While we recommend to [deploy your applications to IBM Cloud](https://github.com/strongloop/loopback4-example-shopping/blob/master/kubernetes/docs/deploy-to-ibmcloud.md), you can also deploy to other vendor of your choice.

 <p style='text-align:center'>
   <img src='../blog-assets/2019/11/loopback-ibmdeveloperbooth.jpg' alt='IBM Developer booth picture' width=400>